 I spent four years working as an independent author and met many others so I thought I had a pretty good idea of what they wanted and needed, but they challenged my assumptions at every turn.

-Both in terms of the time required and the overall complexity and their requisite scalability.
-I'd never attempted something like this before, and it really pushed me to learn and grow as a designer.
+Both in terms of their overall complexity and requisite scalability.
+I'd never attempted something like this before, and it really improved my mobile design skills.